-Just enjoy the ride, or along the way we can provide an educational commentary covering eucalypts (there are 738 different kinds), some Aboriginal history, the invention of Aussie Rules football, Australia's war history, architectural heritage and more.
+Just enjoy the ride, or along the way we can provide an educational commentary covering eucalypts (there are over 800 different kinds), some Aboriginal history, the invention of Aussie Rules football, Australia's war history, architectural heritage and more.

 Other options include tackling the 32km Capital City Trail – an off-road loop around Melbourne taking in the Yarra, MCG, Collingwood Children’s Farm, Melbourne Zoo and more.

 Side trips to the top of the 300-metre high Eureka Tower, visits to the zoo, Melbourne Aquarium or Melbourne Museum and many other Melbourne attractions can be incorporated into your bike tour on request or other curriculum interests can be addressed.